e2jk/trello-team-sync/README.md

   `$flask run`

+### Running tasks

+Launch a worker:

+`$ rq worker trello-team-sync-tasks`

+You will need to have installed Redis on your system beforehand.
+For example, on a Debian-based machine:

+  `$ sudo apt install redis`

 ### How to test sending emails from the website

 The following section is copied from Miguel Grinberg's wonderful [Flask Mega-Tutorial, Part VII: Error Handling](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-vii-error-handling):\